mu-box/microbox-engine-middleman/README.md

 ---

 ## Help & Support
-This is a generic (non-framework-specific) Middleman engine provided by [Nanobox](http://nanobox.io).
-If you need help with this engine, you can reach out to us in the [#nanobox IRC channel](http://webchat.freenode.net/?channels=nanobox).
-If you are running into an issue with the engine, feel free to [create a new issue on this project](https://github.com/nanobox-io/nanobox-engine-ruby/issues/new).
+This is a generic (non-framework-specific) Middleman engine provided by [Microbox](http://microbox.cloud).
+If you need help with this engine, you can reach out to us in the [Microbox Discord](https://discord.gg/MCDdHfy).
+If you are running into an issue with the engine, feel free to [create a new issue on this project](https://github.com/mu-box/microbox-engine-ruby/issues/new).